acc-mu3n/NIM-Bootcamp/README.md

 # NIM Bootcamp

-The NIM Bootcamp is designed to get developers started hands-on with using NVIDIA NIM.
-Attendees walk through the workflow of building a real world application of Retrieval Augmented Generation (RAG) using NIM in both, cloud based and locally deployed settings.
-They will also get to train low rank adapters (LoRA) models on their own custom datasets and utilise them for inference with state of the art optimised NIM container images.
+Welcome to the NVIDIA NIM  Bootcamp!
+This hands-on learning experience is designed to empower developers with practical skills in building production-ready Generative AI applications using NVIDIA NIM™.
+Through this bootcamp, the attendees dive into real-world application of building a Retrieval Augmented Generation (RAG) in both cloud-based and local deployment scenarios.
+The comprehensive labs will guide you through:

+* Setting up and operationalising NIM Docker containers
+* Implementing and consuming REST API endpoints for inference
+* Building an end-to-end RAG application
+* Exploring Parameter Efficient Fine-Tuning (PEFT) techniques
+* Training and deploying custom Low-Rank Adaptation (LoRA) models
+* Fine-tuning adapters for state-of-the-art models like LLaMA-3 8B

 ## Bootcamp Content

 This content contains three Labs, plus an optional LoRA finetuning notebook: